GreatOldOne/CMWTKP/README.md

 ## Operation ##

 The system will create an entry for each player that spawns into a team-based game.
 This entry will be kept until the game ends, even if the player is no longer around.
 This entry will keep player-related information linked to his/her SteamID, such as TK points, team killer, etc.
 When a player damages a teammate, he/she will receive TK points for it.
 How many depends on the server configuration.
 When a player kills a teammate, he/she can be either punished or forgiven by his/her victim.
 If punished, he/she will receive TK points for it.
 How many depends on the server configuration.
 If forgiven, he/she will not receive TK points for it.
 Once a player reaches the TK points limit, he/she will be kicked and banned.
 Both limit and ban duration depend on the server configuration.
 At every interval without team damaging, the player starts losing TK points.
-Both interval and amount of points to be removed depend on the server configuration.
+Both interval and amount of points to be subtract depend on the server configuration.

 **NOTE:** Team damage and team kill done during the pre round and end game stages will not be counted.
 **NOTE:** This mod will not work on LAN servers as it depends on SteamID.